NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 > [!QUOTE] "Most organisational note-taking decisions can be made up front, once and for all, by deciding on one system."
-> Sönke Ahrens, How To Take Smart Notes
+> &mdash; Sönke Ahrens, How To Take Smart Notes

 </div></div>

 ---